gsato-git/Final-Project/index.md

 [Nino index description from NCAR](https://climatedataguide.ucar.edu/climate-data/nino-sst-indices-nino-12-3-34-4-oni-and-tni)

 ### piControl
 The number of El Nino events in Nino1+2 is the smallest among the 4 indices (603 months), and it increases as it goes to the west (703, 763, and 848, respectively).
 About La Nina events, there is no clear relationship among the indices.
-In Nino4, the composit El Nino and La Nina show the center of SST anomalies along the equator shifts slightly westward than other indices.
-Compaing El Nino composit and La Nina composit in each index, the strong SST anomalies along the equator is meridinally more shrinked in La Nina than El Nino.
+In Nino4, the composite El Nino and La Nina show the center of SST anomalies along the equator shifts slightly westward than other indices.
+Comparing the El Nino composite and La Nina composite in each index, the strong SST anomalies along the equator are meridionally more shrinked in La Nina than in El Nino.

 ![image](https://github.com/gsato-git/Final-Project/blob/plots/Nino1+2_composits_pi.png?raw=true)
 ![image](https://github.com/gsato-git/Final-Project/blob/plots/Nino3_composits_pi.png?raw=true)